liferay/liferay-docs/develop/tutorials/articles/05-mobile/02-creating-guestbook-list-screenlet/00-intro.markdown

 In this Learning Path's previous section, you created an Android app that contains the Guestbook Mobile SDK and Liferay Screens.
-You also used [Login Screenlet](/develop/reference/-/knowledge_base/7-0/loginscreenlet-for-android) to implement authentication with your @product@ instance.
+You also used [Login Screenlet](/develop/reference/-/knowledge_base/7-0/loginscreenlet-for-android) to implement authentication with your Liferay Portal instance.
 That's all your app does though.
 It doesn't display any Guestbook portlet content.
 In this section of the Learning Path, you'll create Guestbook List Screenlet to retrieve and display the portlet's guestbooks in your app's navigation drawer.

 Creating your own Screenlets brings additional benefits.
 Since you use a consistent, repeatable development model to create them, you can often reuse